goncalo-oliveira/faas-aspnet-template/README.md

 ## Using the template

-After installing the template, create a new function with the `aspnet` template.
+After installing, create a new function with the `aspnet` template.
+This will generate a C# template.
+If you want to create a F# template instead, use the `aspnet-fsharp` template.

 ```bash
 faas-cli new --lang aspnet <function-name>